National Commission to review the working of the Constitution: Report

 The commission was asked to complete its work and make recommendations within one year.
 However, after three extensions, the Commission submitted its report on 31 March 2002.
-The report is bulky one, comprising 1979 pages in two-volumes was received by Law and Justice Minister Arun Jaitley.
+The report is a bulky one, comprising 1,979 pages in two-volumes, and was received by Law and Justice Minister Arun Jaitley.
 Volume I contains the recommendations while Volume II (divided in Books 1, 2 & 3) consists of detailed consultation papers, background papers, details of deliberations and the report of its drafting and editorial committee dividing into three books.